 The 2019 version of the race bible is here.
-Please note: you do NOT need to print the race bible for your team.
-We will provide two copies at check-in.
+Please note: you WILL need to print one or two copies of the race bible for your team.
+We will not be providing copies this year.

 You’ll find mileage totals and difficulty rankings by leg here (updated 6.4.2019).

 A finish time estimator spreadsheet is here (updated 6.4.2019).

 Here’s just a sampling of what you’ll see along the course:

 Before the race begins, you can find standard hotel and motel lodging in Medford.
 Travel Medford has a fantastic search feature to help you find local options.
 The Inn at the Commons is walking distance to packet pickup and Common Block Brewing.
 Medford is about 45 minutes from the start line at Hart-Tish.
 Jacksonville boasts some great bed & breakfasts and quaint historical inns.
 Jacksonville is about 30 minutes from the start line.

 We will offer camping for a nominal fee at the start line at Hart-Tish.
 There are flush toilets available here.
 There is plenty of camping available in the 6 campgrounds around Applegate Lake and Jackson Campground (XC 1) too.

 Friday night (during the race):

 Along the relay route, there aren’t any hotels that work easily.
 Campgrounds and areas listed below are certainly your best option!